Build a Flask app using Azure Cosmos DB's API for MongoDB

 Clone the sample application

-Now let's clone a Flask-MongoDB API app from github, set the connection string, and run it.
+Now let's clone a Flask-MongoDB app from GitHub, set the connection string, and run it.
 You see how easy it is to work with data programmatically.

 Open a command prompt, create a new folder named git-samples, then close the command prompt.